MicrosoftDocs/globalization/globalization/reference/glossary.md

 When used in the context of globalization, an encoding is a scheme whereby text is represented as a sequence of bytes.

 ## internationalization

+The process of making an application usable in multiple locales, according to the locale preference of the user.

 ## globalization